 When the House Transportation Committee rejected a ban on cell phone use while driving in 2011, committee member Rep. Lisa E. Scontsas said, "The negligent driving statue already covers this type of distraction.
 As a committee we are going to work on this statue to be more effective.
 There are many distractions on the road today.
 We must try to make people understand that they need to be more responsible while driving." (see House Journal 30)

-Rep. Laura Pantelakos (D-Portsmouth) is sponsoring HB 1360, a 2014 bill which expands the distracted driving statute to include "anything which is interfering with or impeding the proper operation," including GPS devices and cell phones, unless hands-free.
-Drivers under eighteen would also be forbidden from using hands-free devices.
+Rep. Laura Pantelakos (D-Portsmouth) sponsored HB 1360, a bill which expands the distracted driving statute to include "anything which is interfering with or impeding the proper operation," including GPS devices and cell phones, unless hands-free.
+Drivers under 18 would also be forbidden from using hands-free devices.

 HB 1360 passed the House (192-133) and received voice vote passage in the Senate.
 The voice vote sends the bill back to the House to consider an amendment to require the state to educate the public about the ban.
 The amended language was accepted by both the House and Senate and the bill was being considered by Gov. Hassan.